LPG Gas Cabinet Heaters Banned in Australia

 What is a Cabinet Heater?
 Indoor Portable Gas Heaters with Gas Bottle

-A cabinet heater is an indoor portable gas heaters with gas bottle inside the heater itself.
 The gas bottle is typically a standard 9kg gas bottle, as used with gas barbecues.

 While these heaters are manufactured and sold in other countries, they are banned in Australia.

-Why are Cabinet Heaters banned in Australia?
+When were Cabinet Heaters Banned in Australia?

 The use of cabinet heaters in Australia has been effectively banned since the 1980s.

-The ban was enacted based on concerns relating to safety issues.
 These heaters cannot be safety certified for use in Australia.

 Combined with the fact that all States require safety certification for the sale of gas appliances, this is the basis for the prohibition.